devchea/QM-Internship-Challenge/README.md

 # QM-Internship-Challenge

-TestCafe lin

-To begin testing
+To run the testing file follow the instructions below.

-1. Run the command below to install TestCafe
+1. Run the command below to install TestCafe:
   <code>npm i -g testcafe<code>
+   You can confirm installation by typing <code>testcafe -v<code>
+2. Clone this repo and navigate to the directory where qm_internship_challenge.js is located.

+3.